Household_waste_banner.jpg

 How to reduce household food waste

 Want to make a difference by reducing the amount of food you throw away?
-Here are 5 tips to reduce household food waste that can help you make a difference in your very own home.
+Here are five tips to reduce household food waste that can help you make a difference in your home.

 1. Use recipe templates